 NOTE 8: A binder file used to bind together the various exhibits for a legal case would not be a document.

+Embedded: directly included in the content that is downloaded to the user agent and its extension.
+If the embedded content is intended to be used in rendering the web page is is considered part of the web page.
+Things that are downloaded using a mechanism on the web page but are not used in rendering the page are not "embedded" in the page.

 ICT network: technology and resources supporting the connection and operation of interconnected ICT

 Information and Communication Technology (ICT): technology, equipment, or interconnected system or subsystem of equipment for which the principal function is the creation, conversion, duplication, automatic acquisition, storage, analysis, evaluation, manipulation, management, movement, control, display, switching, interchange, transmission, reception, or broadcast of data or information